richmans/droids/Readme.md

 Now we can use the baseline to detect anomalies in our live data!

 ```
-$ python3 droids.py detection --baseline baseline.yml droids_demo/example_data/live --mymac 0242ac110002
+$ python3 droids.py detection --baseline baseline.yml droids_demo/example_data/live --mymac 02:42:ac:11:00:02
 [snip]
 [INFO] ==== IDS Anomaly detection ====
 [INFO] Read 155 packets in 16 sessions
 [WARNING] Conversation on port 80 did not match conversations in the baseline.
-Best matching score was 0.50
+Best matching score was 0.43
 [WARNING] Conversation on port 7 did not match conversations in the baseline.
-Best matching score was 0.50
+Best matching score was 0.00
 $
 ```

 Droids has succesfully identified the two attacks in the live data.

+## Service Wrapper
+When you find an exploit happening in inetd based service but you have no idea how to patch your executable, service_wrapper can be a solution.
+It sits between inetd and the executable acting as a filter on your stdin and stdout.
+Adapt the filter_traffic method to your liking and plug it into your inetd config to stop those incoming attacks!

 ## Some notes
+The basic idea of this project is: let's diff the packets of each conversation in the baseline to determine which part of the conversation is variable.
+This only works if the data is not encrypted.
+On encrypted data, the diff will simply contain the entire conversation.
+So: Droids does not work on encrypted traffic like https.

 The --mymac parameter defines the macaddress of the host that you are running the IDS for.
 This is to distinguish between incoming and outgoing connections.
 Droids can actually detect mymac by counting occurrences of each macaddress.
 This fails in the demonstration because